elastos/Elastos.Developer.Website/content/elastos_trinity/guides/trinity_ecosystem.md

 alwaysopen = false
 +++

-##  The Trinity native application
+##  The elastOS native application

-The Elastos browser, also know as Trinity, is for now a native android or ios application that has to be launched to enter the whole Elastos ecosystem of DApps and services.
+The Elastos browser, also know as elastOS, is for now a native android or ios application that has to be launched to enter the whole Elastos ecosystem of DApps and services.

 This browser can run DApps independently and securely, and provides access to all of the Elastos modules such as Hive, Carrier, Ethereum sidechain, DID sidechain, DMA, Token sidechain and more, usually through cordova/ionic plugins.

-## DApps inside Trinity
+## DApps inside elastOS

-Similarly to android and ios home screens, Trinity provides a way to browse installed DApps, find and install new DApps, uninstall them.
+Similarly to android and ios home screens, elastOS provides a way to browse installed DApps, find and install new DApps, uninstall them.
 DApps also have several ways to interact with each other while keeping their content secure.
-All together, this creates a great user experience from inside the Trinity browser.
+All together, this creates a great user experience from inside the elastOS browser.